dvabuzyarov/moq.ts/README.md

     .throws(new Error("setup is missed"));
 ```
 #### Setup play times
-It is possible to define a predicate that define when provided setup can handle an interaction.
+It is possible to define a predicate that defines if provided setup can handle an interaction.

 ```typescript
 import { PlayTimes } from "moq.ts";